Alphonsa of the Immaculate Conception: Sister Alphonsa

-When it became possible, Anna joined the Franciscan Clarist Congregation, a religious congregation of the Third Order of St. Francis, and through them, completed her schooling.
+Anna joined the Franciscan Clarist Congregation, a religious congregation of the Third Order of St. Francis, where she completed her education.

-Anna arrived at the Clarist convent at Bharananganam, Kottayam district, on Pentecost Sunday 1927.
-She received the postulant's veil on 2 August 1928 and took the name Alphonsa of the Immaculate Conception in honor of Alphonsus Liguori, whose feast day it was.
-In May 1929 Alphonsa was assigned to teach at Malayalam High School at Vazhappally.
-Her foster mother died in 1930.
-She resumed her studies at Changanacherry, while working as a temporary teacher at a school at Vakakkad.
-On 19 May 1930 Alphonsa entered the novitiate of the congregation at Bharananganam.
-On 11 August 1931 she completed the novitiate and took her first vows.
-And became a religious in the Catholic Church.
+She arrived at the Clarist convent in Bharananganam, Kottayam district, on Pentecost Sunday in 1927.
+On August 2, 1928, she received the postulant's veil and took the name Alphonsa of the Immaculate Conception, in honor of Alphonsus Liguori, whose feast day fell on that date.
+In May 1929, Alphonsa began teaching at Malayalam High School in Vazhappally.
+After the death of her foster mother in 1930, she resumed her studies in Changanacherry while working as a temporary teacher in Vakakkad.
+On May 19, 1930, Alphonsa entered the novitiate at Bharananganam.
+After completing her novitiate on August 11, 1931, she took her first vows and became a fully professed member of the Catholic Church.
+Alphonsa sought to model her work as a nun after Thérèse of Lisieux.

 Health decline

-The period 1930–1935 was characterised by grave illness.
-Alphonsa took her permanent vows on 12 August 1936.
-Two days later she returned to Bharananganam from Changanacherry.
-She then taught high school at St. Alphonsa Girl's High School, but was often sick and unable to teach.
-For most of her years as a Clarist sister she endured serious illness.
+Between 1930 and 1935, Alphonsa experienced significant health issues.
+She took her permanent religious vows on August 12, 1936.
+Two days later, she returned to Bharananganam from Changanacherry.
+She briefly taught at St. Alphonsa Girl's High School, but her poor health often prevented her from fulfilling her duties.
+Throughout her years as a member of the Clarist congregation, Alphonsa dealt with severe illness.

-In December 1936, it is claimed that she was cured from her ailments through the intervention of the Kuriakose Elias Chavara (who was beatified at the same ceremony as she), but on 14 June 1939 she was struck by a severe attack of pneumonia which left her weakened.
-On 18 October 1940, a thief entered her room in the middle of the night.
-This traumatic event caused her to suffer amnesia and weakened her again.
+In December 1936, it was claimed that she recovered from her ailments due to the intercession of Kuriakose Elias Chavara, though she continued to experience health issues.
+On June 14, 1939, she suffered a severe bout of pneumonia, which further weakened her.
+On October 18, 1940, an intruder entered her room at night, causing her to experience shock and temporary amnesia, which worsened her condition.